fde-capu/ft_transcendence/docs/checklist.md

  - [ ] Even if user have blocked you, if you F5 the profile, you still can see everything.
  - [ ] On saving the game record, set the user scores (+ goals made by the team)
+ - [ ] Score only counts if the match is won?
+I though all goal score could count.
  - [ ] On match history, choosing the exibition game mode does not filter properly.
     ...This behavior has been exploited to always show all games histories (no need to select the game mode).
 	...So, TODO would really be: [ ] Refactor GET /game/history for no need of using params {'mode': this.mode}.